paritytech/polkadot/roadmap/implementers-guide/src/types/runtime.md

 	///
 	/// NOTE that this is a soft limit and could be exceeded. pub preferred_dispatchable_upward_messages_step_weight: Weight,
+	/// The maximum size of an upward message that can be sent by a candidate.
+	///
+	/// This parameter affects the upper bound of size of `CandidateCommitments`. pub max_upward_message_size: u32,
-	/// The maximum number of messages that a candidate can contain. pub max_upward_message_num_per_candidate: u32,
+	/// The maximum number of messages that a candidate can contain.
+	///
+	/// This parameter affects the upper bound of size of `CandidateCommitments`. pub max_upward_message_num_per_candidate: u32,
 	/// The maximum size of a message that can be put in a downward message queue.
 	///